vria/design-patterns/Behavioral/Visitor/README.md

 // other visitors
 ```

-With the Visitor pattern, the methods that were in the `Element` (and `First` and `Second`) were in regrouped to the visitors.
+As you cas see Visitor pattern shifted methods from `Element` interface (`print`,
+`sum`, `do`) to the dedicated classes (`PrintVisitor`, `SumVisitor`, `DoVisitor`).
-In addition these methods are localized by its purpose: printing, sum, doing, etc.
+From now the methods are grouped by its purpose: printing, sum, doing, etc. To
-To introduce a new operation to the `Element` and its implementators, you simply add a new visitor class
+introduce a new operation to the `Element` and its implementators, you simply
-without changing anything else.
+need to add a new visitor class without changing anything else.

-This architecture is a way much cleaner because it promotes a separation of concerns.
+This architecture gets much cleaner because it promotes a separation of concerns.
 Nevertheless it may affect encapsulation of `First` and `Second` classes
 because visitor's methods may require a lot of privilege.